Universal Effective Medium Theory to Predict the Thermal Conductivity in Nanostructured Materials: The Ballistic Correction Model

-In the previous section, we provide a simple expression for predicting $\kappa_{\mathrm{eff}}$ for different characteristic MFP, $\Lambda_0$ and material's feature size $L_c$.
-However, while $\Lambda_0$ can be easily obtained from $\alpha(\Lambda)$ and then used for different geometries, obtaining $L_c$ is more convoluted; in fact, as we have shown, it depends on the size of the pores relative to the intrinsic length scale to phonon transport in the bulk material, and as we show later, it also depends on the pore shape.
-The utility of the reduced order model for $\kappa_{\mathrm{eff}}$ is only achieved if we have a scheme to estimate the value of $L_c$ efficiently, and thus in this section we set out such an approach.
+In the previous section, we provide a simple expression for predicting $\kappa_{\mathrm{eff}}$ for different characteristic MFPs, $\Lambda_0$, and material's feature size $L_c$.
+However, while $\Lambda_0$ can be easily obtained from $\alpha(\Lambda)$ and then used for different geometries, obtaining $L_c$ is more convoluted; in fact, it depends on geometry, periodicity and material.
+The utility of the reduced-order model for $\kappa_{\mathrm{eff}}$ is only achieved if we have the scheme to estimate the value of $L_c$ efficiently, and thus in this section we set out to achieve this goal.
+We begin by considering a macroscopic material, for which we have the following approximation